linas/ros_hr_trace_logger/README.md

 # ros_hr_trace_logger
-Interaction trace logger for robot I/O subsystem
+Interaction trace logger for Sophia robot I/O subsystem

 This is a super-minimal logger of interaction state for the humanoid robot.
 It is useful only for debugging failed (or successful) human-robot interactions.